Rhubarb and ginger crumble is a classic dessert that combines the tangy sweetness of rhubarb with the warm, spicy kick of ginger.

-This delicious rhubarb pudding is perfect for any time of year, whether you're enjoying the bounty of fresh rhubarb in the spring and summer or using frozen rhubarb during the colder months.
+This delicious rhubarb dessert is perfect for any time of year, whether you're enjoying the bounty of fresh rhubarb in the spring and summer or using frozen rhubarb during the colder months.

 No matter how you choose to indulge in your crumble—whether piping hot, pleasantly warm, or even chilled, accompanied by custard, cream, ice cream (or yes, yogurt too!)—this delightful rhubarb crumble with stem ginger is an absolute must-try, especially during rhubarb season.

-For the foundation of this crumble, I rely on my tried-and-true recipe for stewed rhubarb.
+For the foundation of this crumble, I rely on easy recipe for stewed rhubarb.
 It works beautifully with either forced rhubarb or garden rhubarb.
-To elevate the flavours, I infuse it with ground ginger and tangy lime juice.
-Then, I incorporate slices of Granny Smith apples and sweet stem ginger in syrup, which imparts a delightful warmth to the dish.

-Now, let's talk about the topping—a fuss-free flapjack-style crumble topping.
-This means no more messy hands while trying to rub the butter and flour together.
-It's a quick and simple method that has become my go-to for almost every crumble I create.
-Plus, it adds a delightful hint of buttery sweetness reminiscent of a scrumptious flapjack.
-Trust me, it's a wonderful thing!
+Now, let's talk about the topping—a simple flapjack-style crumble.
+No more messy hands rubbing butter and flour together.
+It's a quick, easy method that's my go-to for nearly every crumble.
+Plus, it adds a delicious buttery sweetness like a tasty flapjack.
+Trust me, it's fantastic!

-👩🍳 Have you seen my apple and blueberry crumble recipe?
+👩🍳 Love crumble?
+Have you seen my apple and blueberry crumble recipe?

 Jump to: